-SPANISH I 1-2 (2120) Classification: Regular Prerequisite: None Open to: 9, 10, 11, 12
+SPANISH I 1-2 (2120)

 In Spanish Level I, students are introduced to the Spanish language.
 Students acquire elementary grammar (present tense verbs, nouns and gender, adjectives and agreement, formation of statements and questions), vocabulary, and Spanish pronunciation, and an introduction to Hispanic culture.
 Students develop foundational listening, speaking, reading, and writing skills.